-FEL forestry schemes (such as the Wairarapa Group Forest Investment) are structured to provide Investors with a long-term investment in forests, while seeking to minimise the administrative and operational burdens of private forestry ownership.
+FEL forestry schemes (such as the Ngatawhai Group Forest Investment) are structured to provide Investors with a long-term investment in forests, while seeking to minimise the administrative and operational burdens of private forestry ownership.

-FEL is the only licenced Manager which has a diverse ownership across the key executives in the business - CEO & Forestry Director Bert Hughes is a New Zealand Institute of Forestry (NZIF) Registered Forestry Consultant, Graeme Tindall is a Chartered Accountant, and Gordon Wong is a practising Barrister and Solicitor.
+FEL is the only licenced forestry investment Manager which has a diverse range of skills across the owners and key executives in the business.
+CEO & Forestry Director Bert Hughes is a New Zealand Institute of Forestry (NZIF) Registered Forestry Consultant and Chartered Member of the New Zealand Institute of Directors; Graeme Tindall is a Chartered Accountant; and Gordon Wong is a practising Barrister and Solicitor.

 The Chairman and Executive Directors of FEL are:

+John Sexton OBE, FCA

+Chair, Forest Enterprises Limited

-Director Bio John Sexton OBE, FCA Since August 2008, John has been an Independent Director and Chair of the Board for Forest Enterprises Limited (FEL), the licensed manager of forestry Managed Investment Schemes (MIS).
-John's role as Chair is to provide leadership to the Board in support of its strategic and governance oversight of FEL.
+Since August 2008, John has been an Independent Director and Chair of the Board for FEL, the licensed manager of forestry Managed Investment Schemes (MIS).

+John's role is to provide leadership to the Board in support of its strategic and governance oversight of FEL.
 He also ensures the Executive Directors maintain their high performance standards in the best interests of the Investors.

-Being independent means that John has no shareholding in either FEL or its parent company Forest Enterprises Growth Limited (FEG), nor is he a company executive.
+Being independent means that John has no shareholding in either FEL or its parent company FEG, nor is he a company executive.
 This enables him to discharge his fiduciary responsibilities as Chair objectively as well as independently.

 John is a Fellow of Chartered Accountants Australia & New Zealand, and a professional member of New Zealand Institute of Directors and New Zealand Institute of Management.

-Bert Hughes Bert is the CEO & Forestry Director of Forest Enterprises.
-NZIF Registered Forestry Consultant, BBS, NZCF, MInstD As CEO, Bert is responsible for overseeing all Forest Enterprises activities across the two companies - FEL, and its parent FEG the land and tree crop management company.
+Bert Hughes NZIF Registered Forestry Consultant, BBS, NZCF, CMInstD company.
 Bert has led the expansion of the Forest Enterprises' forest management capability.
 He has a depth and breadth of expertise from a 30-year forestry career, having held senior management and executive roles across the industry.
 Bert's focus is on understanding the market and getting our investors' product as close to the buyer as possible.

+CEO & Forestry Director As CEO, Bert is responsible for overseeing all Forest Enterprises activities across the two companies - FEL, and its parent FEG, the land and tree crop management

+He is a New Zealand Institute of Forestry Registered Consultant and a Chartered Member of the New Zealand Institute of Directors.

+Graeme Tindall BCA (Hons), CA

+Managed Investments Director

-He is a New Zealand Institute of Forestry Registered Consultant and a member of the New Zealand Institute of Directors.
-Graeme Tindall Graeme is the Managed Investments Director.
-BCA (Hons), CA Graeme's principal responsibility is the management and accountability of FEL's status as a licensed manager of forestry MIS, and its registered forestry investments.
+Graeme's principal responsibility is the management and accountability of FEL's status as a licensed manager of forestry MIS, and its registered forestry investments.
 Graeme also provides high-end oversight of the financial management, reporting and compliance for all forestry investments FEL and FEG manages and administers.

-Graeme is a professional member of Chartered Accountants Australia and New Zealand, and an Associate Member of the New Zealand Institute of Forestry.
+Graeme is a member of Chartered Accountants Australia and New Zealand and of the New Zealand Institute of Directors, and an Associate Member of the New Zealand Institute of Forestry.

+Gordon Wong LLM (Hons), Barrister and Solicitor

+Legal Services Director

-Gordon Wong LLM (Hons), Barrister and Solicitor Gordon is the Legal Services Director.
-Gordon provides the expertise Forest Enterprises requires to respond to the new financial markets regime under the Financial Markets Conduct Act 2013.
+Gordon provides the expertise Forest Enterprises requires to respond to the complexities of the financial markets regime under the Financial Markets Conduct Act 2013.

 Gordon is one of New Zealand's most experienced lawyers in the forestry industry.
 He is also a specialist in financial markets law, legal risk management and the Emissions Trading Scheme.

 Gordon has a dual role.
-He is FEL's in-house legal counsel, advising FEL on the regulatory environment and the many statutes that it must comply with; plus, he provides legal advice to Forest Enterprises' Managed Investment Schemes.
-Gordon is a Barrister and Solicitor and a member of the New Zealand Law Society and the Institute of Directors.
+He is FEL's in-house legal counsel, advising FEL on the regulatory environment and the many statutes that it must comply with; plus, he provides legal advice to Forest Enterprises' managed investment schemes.

+Gordon is a Barrister and Solicitor and a member of the New Zealand Law Society, the In-House Lawyers Association of New Zealand and the New Zealand Institute of Directors.